-5. Crawshaw's The Interpretation of Literature, Essays and Orations.
-Senior year, first semester, Monday, 10 A. M.

-6. Shakespeare.-Selected plays.
-Second semester, Tuesday and Thursday, 7 30 s. m.

-Anglo-Saxon,-Bright's Anglo-Saxon Reader.
-Etymology and Phonology.
-A knowledge of German is desirable.
-First semester, four hours, Wednesday excepted, 1:30 p.
-M. Professor Chamberlin.

-The English Novel.
+- Crawshaw's The Interpretation of Literature.
+Essays and Orations.
+Senior year, first semester, Monday 10 A. M. - Shakespeare.-Selected plays.
+Second semester, Tuesday and Thursday, 7:30 A. M. - 7.
+Anglo-Saxon.-Bright's Anglo-Saxon Reader.
+The language is studied with reference to its historical relations to modern English and German.
+First semester, Monday, Tuesday and Thursday, 1:30 p. m.
+Professor Chamberlin. - The English Novel.
 Stoddard's Evolution of the English Novel.
-Open only to Juniors and Seniors.
-Second semester, five hours credit, three recitations, hours to be arranged.

-9. A Study of Prose Fiction.-The text-book used is Perry's, which is supplemented by selected readings.
-First semester, Tuesday and Thursday, 11 A. M.

-10. Later American Writers.-The text-book is Vedder's, supplemented by selected readings and by notes.
-Second semester, Tuesday and Thursday, 11 A. M.

-Elizabethan Drama.-Selected plays of Marlowe, Lyly and Shakespeare.
-First semester, Tuesday and Thursday, 8:30 A. M.

-12. Anglo-Saxon.-Continuation of Course 7, with the study of Anglo-Saxon poetry.
-Second semester, 2 to 4 hours, according to special arrangement.
-1:30 p.
-M. Professor Chamberlin.

-13. Poetics.-Gummere's "Handbook with Selections for Study."
-First semester, Tuesday and Thursday, 7:30 A. M.

-14. Literary Interpretation.-The text-book used is Winchester's, which is accompanied by a study of masterpieces in prose and verse.
-Second semester, Wednesday and Friday, 10 A. M.

-15. The Short Story.-Study of the technique of the short story; critical analysis of the best modern writers and original work.
-First semester, Tuesday and Thursday, hours to be arranged.
+Open to Juniors and Seniors.
+Second semester, three or five hours credit, Monday, Wednesday and Friday, 11 A. M. - 9.
+A Study of Prose Fiction.-The text-book used is Perry's, which is supplemented by selected readings.
+First semester, Tuesday and Thursday, 11 A. M. - Later American Writers.-The text-book is Vedder's, supplemented by selected readings and by notes.
+Second semester, Tuesday and Thursday, 11 A. M. - Elizabethan Drama.-Selected plays of Marlowe, Lyly and Shakespeare.
+First semester, Tuesday and Thursday, 8:30 M. M. - Anglo-Saxon Poetry.-Beowulf.
+Second semester, Monday, Tuesday and Thursday, 1:30 p. m.
+Professor Chamberlin. - Poetics.-Gummere's "Handbook with Selections for Study."
+First semester, Tuesday and Thursday, 7:30 A. M. - Literary Interpretation.-The text-book used is Winchester's, which is accompanied by a study of masterpieces in prose and verse.
+Second semester, Wednesday and Friday, 10 A. M. - The Short Story.-Study of the technique of the short story; critical analysis of the best modern writers and original work.
+First semester, Monday and Wednesday 10 A. M.

-17. The Teaching of English.
+- 17. The Teaching of English.
 A course for those who expect to teach English in high schools.
-Designed especially for Juniors and Seniors and open to no one below these classes without express permission from the instructor.
-First semester, two hours, Tuesday and Thursday, 1:30 P. M.

-18. Advanced Theme-Writing.-A course dealing especially with Exposition.
+Designed especially for Juniors and Schools and open to no one below these classes without express permission from the instructor.
+First semester, Wednesday and Friday, 11 A. M. - 18.
+Advanced Theme-Writing.-A course dealing especially with Exposition.
 Special attention is given to the criticism of original themes.
-Prerequisite Course 1.
-Second semester, two hours, Tuesday and Thursday, 1:30 P. M.
+Prerequisite, course 1.
+Second semester, two recitations per week, hours to be arranged.